vsranjitroshan/vsranjitroshan.github.io/index.md

 ## Research Papers
 1. _Ranjit Roshan, Noufal and Vigneshwar, “Resilience Optimization of Octocopter Drone using two stage thrusters and thrust vector           locking” Proceedings of IEEE GCAT 2019 Banglore,India, Oct.
 18-20, 2019._

+   Octocopters use fault handling programs to stabilize and land safely in case of a motor failure.
+This paper is about how the motors      can be placed and thrust vectoring can be used to stabilize and resume normal operation in case of motor failure or propeller            breakage.
+The full paper will soon be published in IEEE Xplore magazine.

    <iframe src="https://drive.google.com/file/d/1jNvBdA2fRnG-w4m8zawcSeFp4FVdWGCp/preview" width="440" height="280"></iframe>